 Land value is determined by direct comparison to similar vacant land sales or by analysing improved sales to obtain a vacant land value.
 The value placed on land for rating purposes can be used as a general guide by agents, but analysing sales helps to lessen inaccuracies.

-This method is based on income of the property and is mainly used to value or appraise income producing property.
+This method is based on the income of the property and is mainly used to value or appraise income producing property.
 The calculations are based on the property’s net income, rather than gross rental income, as outgoing expenses for property can be vastly different from one to another.

 The Capitalisation Rate (or Cap Rate) is a ratio used to estimate the value of income producing properties.
 Put simply, the cap rate is the net operating income divided by the sales price or value of a property expressed as a percentage.